Mayvid0/Line-encoder/README.md

 grep -r "sfml" /usr/lib
 ```

-### Similarly for windows , look for the necessary headers and libraries after the installation of sfml
+### Similarly for windows , look for the necessary headers and libraries after the installation of sfml (might also need a tool like MinGW or Cygwin that provides a Unix-like environment )

 ## Update the SFML_DIR_LINUX, SFML_DIR_WINDOWS, or SFML_DIR_MACOS variables in the makefile.